COOPadelphia/Axolotl-Chatroom/README.md

 # COOPadelphia's Chatroom
-COOPadelphia's Chatroom, An Open Source Chatroom app.
+COOPadelphia's Chatroom is an Open Source Chatroom app.